 season pattern.
 However, the deviations in monthly average $PM{10}$ concentrations from the next highest monitor (South Coast AQMD monitor in downtown Los Angeles) were the largest on record.
 In 2018, the Landfill site again followed an elevated summer season pattern.
 In 2019, both the Landfill site and the Community site had an abnormal increase in the monthly average $PM{10}$ concentrations during the fall quarter due to wildfire impacts.
-Year 14 saw an increase in monthly average $PM{10}$ concentrations at the Landfill site relative to the previous years of monitoring, with a notable spike of 96 μg/m in July 2021, followed by a sharp decrease throughout the remainder of the months and into Year 15.
-In Year 15, monthly average $PM{10}$ concentrations in Year 15 did not spike; instead, concentrations remained relatively high (above 50 μg/m) from April to November 2022. $PM{10}$ concentrations at the Community site remained much lower than at the Landfill site and correlated with concentrations from Santa Clarita.
+Year 14 saw an increase in monthly average $PM{10}$ concentrations at the Landfill site relative to the previous years of monitoring, with a notable spike of 96 $\mu$ g/m3 in July 2021, followed by a sharp decrease throughout the remainder of the months and into Year 15.
+In Year 16, monthly average $PM{10}$ concentrations remained high relative to the previous 15 years, but were lower relative to the previous three years. $PM{10}$ concentrations at the Community site remained much lower than at the Landfill site and correlated with concentrations recorded in Santa Clarita.

-Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community sites and the three regional locations for Year 1 (2008) through Year 15 (2022).
+Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community sites and the three regional locations for Year 1 (2008) through Year 16 (2023).
 The rolling annual average is calculated from yearly averages over a period of three years.
-For example, the annual rolling average for Year 15 is calculated based on the individual yearly averages of Years 13, 14, and 15.
+For example, the annual rolling average for Year 16 is calculated based on the individual yearly averages of Years 14, 15, and 16.
 Due to the nature of this method, the rolling annual average for Year 1 and Year 2 are their yearly averages, respectively.
 (The yearly averages are calculated based on either hourly or 1-in-6-day FRM measurements.)
 While Figure 4-1 provides valuable insight on monthly and seasonal variations for each site, a rolling annual average allows for a more concise site-by-site comparison over the entire monitoring period.
 The Landfill site compares well with the downtown Los Angeles site in Years 5 through 9.
 However, starting in Year 10, the average concentrations at the two sites deviate from each other, with the Landfill site showing a significant increase.

 In Years 5 through 7, the $PM{10}$ concentrations are consistently higher at the Community site than at the regional monitor in Burbank and the Santa Clarita FRM.
-However, annual average concentrations are significantly lower at the Community site than at the downtown Los Angeles and Landfill sites for the 15-yr period.
-Furthermore, the concentrations at the Community site have been steadily decreasing since Year 7, and in Year 11 they fell below the annual average concentrations measured at Santa Clarita until Year 14, when concentrations at the Community site rose slightly above Santa Clarita.
-This is an important finding in that, while $PM{10}$ concentrations measured at the Landfill site remain relatively high (with a sharp increase of 20 μg/m from Year 12 to Year 15), $PM{10}$ concentrations measured at the Community site are trending down.
+However, annual average concentrations are lower at the Community site than at the downtown Los Angeles and Landfill sites for the 16-yr period.
+Furthermore, the concentrations at the Community site have been steadily decreasing since Year 7, and in Year 11 they fell below the annual average concentrations measured at Santa Clarita until Year 14, when concentrations at the Santa Clarita site rose slightly below those at the Community site.
+This is an important finding in that, while $PM{10}$ concentrations measured at the Landfill site remain relatively high (with a sharp increase of 20 $\mu$ g/m3 from Year 12 to Year 15), $PM{10}$ concentrations measured at the Community site are trending down.

 Figure 4-1.
-Monthly average PM10 concentrations for the Landfill, Landfill North (in operation from June 2016 until May 2017), and Community sites, and three regional monitoring sites for 2008-2022.
+Monthly average PM10 concentrations for the Landfill, Landfill North (in operation from June 2016 until May 2017), and Community sites, and three regional monitoring sites for 2008-2023.
 The Santa Clarita site reports integrated 24-hr samples of filters on a one-in-six-day schedule.
 As of June 30, 2014, the Burbank site is no longer actively reporting PM10 data.
-The current year (Year 15) time period is shaded in grey.
+The current year (Year 16) time period is shaded in grey.